 Anyone who commissions, manages or carries out project or programme M&E;

-Experience of managing or conducting one or several evaluation project(s) is desirable but not mandatory.
+Experience of managing or conducting monitoring and evaluation on one or more project(s) is desirable but not mandatory.

-Upon successful completion of the course, the student will receive a certificate with a unique Humber ID number.
+Upon successful completion of the course, the learner will receive a certificate with a unique Humber ID number.
 The certificate can then be verified by an employer by email enquiry to Humber.

-His current assignments include the Evaluation of the IDRC’s Contributions to Leading Organizations, Evaluation of UNHCR’s Global Fleet Management, External Evaluation of the Centre for International Governance Innovation (CIGI), Design and Operationalization of Integrated Results-Based Management System for the Forum of Federations.
+His current assignments include: Mid-Term Review of the World Bank-Managed Multi-Donor Trust Fund for the Middle East and North Africa, the Evaluation of the IDRC’s Contributions to Leading Organizations, Evaluation of UNHCR’s Global Fleet Management, External Evaluation of the Centre for International Governance Innovation (CIGI), Design and Operationalization of Integrated Results-Based Management System for the Forum of Federations.

-He is a member of the Canadian Evaluation Association (CEA), the International Development Evaluation Association (IDEAS) and a board member of the Canadian Association of International Development Professionals.
+He is a member of the Canadian Evaluation Society (CES), the International Development Evaluation Association (IDEAS) and a board member of the Canadian Association of International Development Professionals.

 This course provides an overview of the practice of Monitoring and Evaluation (M&E).
-Through a series of modules, this introduce a tool-box of techniques and show where these can be best applied through practical strategies and case studies.
-To maximise contribution, the course views M&E as critical to all stages of a policy or programme’s development.
+Through a series of modules, it introduces a tool-box of techniques and shows where these can be best applied using practical strategies and case studies.
+The course presents M&E as critical and integral to all stages of a policy, project or programme’s development.
 It explains how M&E makes contributions to monitoring performance, results and measure performance.
 In later sections, techniques to measure impact and enable learning are provided.

-Upon completion of the course the students will:
+Upon completion of the course the learners will:

 Overview and Introduction